 When I had the idea to share a post for crostini, I figured it might be silly to write about how to toast slices of bread in the oven.
 But the more I thought about it, the less silly it seemed since crostini feature heavily on the Italian antipasto table, and bread is revered in Italy (for good reason).
 Crostini are also on my list of “basics” recipes I want to share with you since they’re the foundation for many appetizers that can be made to suit the seasons.
-Although I make crostini year-round, spring and summer are my favorite seasons to set out a platter of crostini when I entertain because the produce during this time of year is abundant, colorful, and varied.
+Although I make crostini year-round, spring and summer are my favorite seasons to set out a platter of crostini when I entertain because the produce during this time of year is abundant, colorful, and varied, so the options for fresh toppings is almost endless.

 The word crostini in Italian means “little toasts”, and they’re simply slices of good-quality bread brushed lightly with olive oil and toasted in the oven or over a grill.
 It’s important to note that crostini and bruschetta are not the same thing.
 Bruschetta are slices of bread that are heavily toasted over a grill, rubbed with garlic while the bread is still hot, drizzled with olive oil, and then seasoned with salt and pepper.
 It is an appetizer unto itself, and a delicious one at that.
 Crostini, while perfectly delicious also eaten on their own, are used more as the crunchy vehicle for a variety of toppings.
 The only limit to the toppings you can create for crostini is your imagination.